powsybl/pypowsybl-jupyter/docs/user_guide/nad_widget.md

 Please note that the callbacks works with versions of PyPowSyBl equal or greater than v1.8.1.

-Example: the code below activates a callback when a node is selected (through SHIFT+CLICK) in the widget (it prints the selected node's ID to the log).
+Example: the code below activates a callback when a node is selected (through a click on the node) in the widget (it prints the selected node's ID to the log).

 ```python
 def select_node_callback_demo(event):